Stinging nettle infusions are incredibly nourishing tonics that contain anti-inflammatory properties and can help support overall health and wellness.

-You may hear some people use the terms “infusion” and “tea” interchangeably but there is actually a difference.
+You may hear some people use the terms “nettle infusion” and “nettle tea” interchangeably but there is actually a difference.

 Let me explain…

-While you definitely use herbs for both a tea and an infusion, the difference between the two is in the amount of herbs used and how long they steep.
+While you definitely use a dried herb for both a tea and an infusion, the difference between the two is in the amount of herbs used and how long they steep.

-When making tea you generally use a small amount of herbs and steep for 5-10 minutes before drinking.
+When making herbal teas you generally use a small amount of herbs, add hot water, and steep for 5-10 minutes before drinking.

-But when making an infusion you use 1/4 cup or more of the herb and much more water.
+But when making an infusion you use 1/4 cup or more of dried nettle leaves and much more water.
 This will also steep for anywhere from 4 hours to overnight.

-The larger amount of herbs and longer steep time means that an infusion will have a stronger flavor and contain much more nutrients than tea.
+The larger amount of plant material and longer steep time means that an infusion will have a stronger flavor and contain much more nutrients than nettle leaf tea.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.